LiamSwayne/Obsidian-CSS-Snippets/README.md

-# Obsidian snippets & templates
+# Obsidian CSS Snippets

-CSS snippets and vault templates I use to make Obsidian look ✨perfect!
+CSS snippets that customize the look of obsidian.